 - If you are an athlete and have been prescribed a medication which requires a TUE, please bring a copy of your TUE.

 Please be aware that if supplements or medications are visible within the facilities, Search and Discovery procedures will be applied and verification of the supplements and medications will be required.
 Please consider this when using your supplements or medication onsite.

-Sport Australia Board Child Safe Commitment Statement
+ASC Board Child Safe Commitment Statement

-Sport Australia is strongly committed to Australian sport environments that are safe, supportive and friendly for children.
+The ASC is strongly committed to Australian sport environments that are safe, supportive and friendly for children.
 We are committed to working with all involved in sport so that children can enjoy sport and feel safe, valued and encouraged to reach their full potential.

 Child safety must be embedded in every Australian sporting organisation’s culture, reflected in their policies and procedures, and understood and practiced at all levels of the sport.
 This includes within our own organisation and facilities where children come to practice, play, learn and excel.

-Sport Australia takes seriously our responsibility to provide an environment that is caring, nurturing and safe.
+The ASC takes seriously our responsibility to provide an environment that is caring, nurturing and safe.